-Spoiler alert: Find developers in their natural habitat.
+Spoiler alert: The secret is to find developers in their natural habitat.
 I would know.
 I’m a developer myself.

 I was recently invited by my fantastic recruiter, Kelly, to speak at her agency about what Github and Stack Overflow are and how to find great developers on these sites.
 While preparing for the talk, I was surprised by just how little information was available about this and how much of it was already outdated.